A beard conditioner thoroughly cleanses your beard hairs and makes them nice and soft again. Find out which conditioner is best for your beard.

-Taking care of your beard with just a beard conditioner is obviously not enough.
-There are other essential products you need for good beard care:
+Taking care of your beard with just a beard conditioner isn’t enough, of course.
+There are other essential products you need for proper beard care:

-As mentioned earlier, you use a beard shampoo to wash your beard hairs.
-A beard shampoo is for daily use, while you will probably use a beard conditioner between 2 – 3 times a week depending on the type of beard you have.
+As mentioned earlier, you use a beard shampoo to wash your beard hair.
+A beard shampoo is for daily use, while you probably use a beard conditioner between 2 – 3 times a week depending on the type of beard you have.

-A long beard or moustache is something you naturally want to style before heading out the door.
+A long beard or mustache is something you naturally want to model before you head out the door.
 This is also known as trembling.
 A beard wax is a bit thicker and gives you more control, while a balm has a light hold.
 A balm, on the other hand, you also use as a conditioner, while you only use a beard wax to style your facial hair.
-Find out which is the best beard wax for you.
+Find out what the best beard wax is for you.

 Is your question not yet answered?
 Then see if your question is among the frequently asked questions.

-A beard conditioner cleanses the beard hairs and the underlying skin, while also conditioning and moisturising it.
+A beard conditioner cleans the beard hair and underlying skin, while also conditioning and moisturizing it.
 A beard conditioner should be used several times a week and used after using a beard shampoo.

-Use beard conditioner after washing your beard hair with a shampoo.
-Then apply the conditioner into your palms and gently massage it into the beard and underlying skin.
-Then leave the beard conditioner on for about 5 minutes before washing it out.
+A beard conditioner is used after you wash your beard hair with a shampoo.
+Then apply the conditioner into your palms and gently massage it into the beard and the underlying skin.
+You then leave the beard conditioner on for about 5 minutes before washing it out.